superfly/docs/rails/the-basics/active-record.html.md

 ```

 For demo purposes you can accept the defaults.
 You can always change these later.
-So respond with "Y" (or simply press enter).
+So respond with "N" (or simply press enter).

 This will take a few seconds as it uploads your application, builds a machine image,
 deploys the images, and then monitors to ensure it starts successfully.
 Once complete